The Alarm: Early years

-In 1977, a punk band was formed in Rhyl, Wales, billed as The Toilets.
-It contained Mike Peters (alias Eddie Bop), Glyn Crossley (alias Steve Shock), Richard "O'Malley" Jones (alias Bo Larks) and Nigel Buckle (alias Des Troy).
-In 1978 the band renamed themselves Quasimodo and played note-for-note covers of The Who's Live at Leeds with guitarist Dave Sharp.
-This group also included Karl Wallinger on keyboards.
+In 1977, a punk band was formed in Rhyl, Wales, billed as the Toilets.
+It consisted of Mike Peters (alias Eddie Bop), Glyn Crossley (alias Steve Shock), Richard "O'Malley" Jones (alias Bo Larks) and Nigel Buckle (alias Des Troy).
+In 1978 the band renamed themselves Quasimodo and played note-for-note covers of the Who's Live at Leeds with guitarist Dave Sharp.
+This group also included Karl Wallinger (later of Waterboys and World Party fame) on keyboards.
 Later the group named themselves Seventeen, with both Mike Peters and Nigel Buckle alongside Eddie MacDonald (who had been Mike Peters' next-door-but-one neighbour in Edward Henry Street, Rhyl).
 Seventeen began as a three-piece but were joined by guitarist David Kitchingman (who changed his name to Dave Sharp) and became a power pop mod band that released the single ("Don't Let Go"/"Bank Holiday Weekend") in March 1980 and toured with the Stray Cats later that year.
-They played their last concert under the name of Alarm Alarm in January 1981 at the Half Moon, Herne Hill, London.
+They played their last concert under the name of Seventeen in January 1981 at the Half Moon, Herne Hill, London.

-The band soon reformed under the new name of The Alarm (with Nigel Buckle changing his surname to 'Twist'), and played their first gig at The Victoria Hotel, Prestatyn, North Wales on 6 June 1981, opening with "Shout to the Devil", which later appeared on the album Declaration.
+The band soon reformed under the new name of the Alarm (with Nigel Buckle changing his surname to 'Twist'), and played their first gig at The Victoria Hotel, Prestatyn, North Wales on 6 June 1981, opening with "Shout to the Devil", which later appeared on the album Declaration.

 They moved from North Wales to London in September 1981, and the band recorded a one-off 7" single.
 1,000 copies were pressed that month, featuring "Unsafe Building" on the "electric" side and "Up For Murder" on the "acoustic" side.
 The single was noticed by Mick Mercer, who featured it as his single of the month in his ZigZag magazine.
-The band played a show with The Fall in December 1981, where a journalist from Sounds noticed them.
+The band played a show with the Fall in December 1981, where a journalist from Sounds noticed them.
 This journalist attended the band's next show at Upstairs at Ronnie's in London's West End.
 Also at this show was a representative of Wasted Talent, who arranged a meeting between the band and Ian Wilson, U2's agent.
 Wilson arranged another show in order to assess the band's quality, was impressed, and soon became their manager.
-To celebrate, The Alarm played with U2 at the Lyceum Ballroom on 22 December 1981.
+To celebrate, the Alarm played with U2 at the Lyceum Ballroom on 22 December 1981.